mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 Things started to turn around in college.
 Once I had places of my own during internships and during junior year, there wasn't the same pressure to be someone who I didn't want to be.
 Or rather, there wasn't the same pressure that left me feeling it was better to try being invisible.
 I could just ignore all that bullshit.

 So I slowly started to experiment.
 Not as in dying my hair purple or becoming bisexual *experimenting* .
 Think more boring.
 Think more *Denial of Death*.
 Think having more platonic friends.
 And maybe a bit of non-platonic experimenting too but still pretty tame stuff.
-You have to understand that back then, I was even still kind of ashamed to admit that I was into female sexual pleasure.
+You have to understand that back then, I was still kind of ashamed to admit that I was into female sexual pleasure.
 Admitting that somehow seemed rather unmanly, which in retrospect is just about the stupidest idea ever.

 It's taken me almost a decade to get to this place.
 Lots of small steps.
 Besides, you know how much procrastination you can fit into ten years?
 Probably almost five whole Ken Burns series worth!
 Plus, I didn't have anyone to follow.
 That's how it had to be though.
 I had to do it for myself.

 My projects exploring sexuality also certainly had role too.
 They were almost forcing functions.
 The first one for example just tasked me to write anything about sexuality.
 Later ones introduced new personal challenges while letting me express and explore my ideas.

 Looking back, the biggest thing I've come to understand is how masculine cliches hurt everyone.
 Both women and men.
+And we don't talk about the male side enough.
 How much is lost by reducing male emotion to a small set of simple states: happy, angry, drunk, horny, ...?
 By reducing male motivations to generic terms such as power, honor, or respect?
 By reducing male sexuality to purely physical terms?

 Such cliches certainly hurt men like me.
 But they also hurt manly men like my Dad.
 When my dad and I talk about women for example, our conversations usually stick to shallow cliches, which is sad because I know that he actually has a lot more to say.
 I know that most men have a lot more to say.